pocesar/angular-errorlookup/README.md

 });
 ```

 Let the cluster fuck ensue!
 Break ALL the conventions!
 Access ALL the models!
+Wreck ALL the logic!

-#### Directive
+#### Directives

 The `error-lookup` directive will add any `ng-model` or `ng-form` element to the bunch.
 By default, `error-lookup` group elements by scope, but you can set your own name using `error-lookup="mygroup"` (it's preferable this way, although scope ids are unique)